 The Layout and Navigation Challenges of Partial Localization

 To localize a website, you plan for it from the ground up.
-You always know well in advance that you’re going to someday create 37 language-specific versions of your content, so you build custom template sets for each version which take into account not only language, but for browsing patterns, cultural norms and customs, and subtle references to the national flower.
+You always know well in advance that you’re going to someday create a bunch of language-specific versions of your content, so you build custom template sets for each version which take into account not only language, but for browsing patterns, cultural norms and customs, and subtle references to the national flower.

 And, of course, when the visitor enters the Konami code, you start a 320Kbps audio stream of their national anthem which plays softly in the background.